scivision/python_c_sockets/README.md

 The server (C-code) goes on the device, the Python code runs on the laptop.

-The data flow rate on localhost ::1 with gigabit network card is 1Gbps.
+The data flow rate on localhost ::1 with gigabit network card is 1 Gbps.

 ## Build